Examination Date: May 21, 2024

 Board Candidates who are eligible to challenge the Written Exam should receive an email from our central office (firstname.lastname@example.org) mid-November of the current year.
 This email will include instructions on how to submit the online Written Exam Application and fee.
 Please be sure to check your Inbox, Spam and Junk folders for the email in mid-November of the current year before contacting email@example.com for further assistance.

 Pearson Vue Registration

 The Written Examination contains 200 questions.
-Questions are multiple choice, consisting of a stem with four or five foils, and are designed to test recall skills and the Candidate’s ability to apply knowledge, interpret data and solve problems.
+Questions are multiple choice, consisting of a stem with four foils, and are designed to test recall skills and the Candidate’s ability to apply knowledge, interpret data and solve problems.